 The fee for accessing a file is \$30.00 plus HST which includes up to 6 photocopy pages (if required, and if so, postage will be additional).
-Copies over six pages incur an additional \$5.00 fee per page.
+In 2012 we changed our fees for additional photocopies to equal that charged by the Toronto Public Library.
+The current photocopy fee is 15 cents per copy.